• Skip to primary navigation

 Expert Tips

 • Don't add too many toppings.
-This crust is not as sturdy as a regular one (or even as a chicken-crust pizza which is definitely sturdier).
+This crust is not as sturdy as a regular one (or even as a chicken-crust pizza, which is definitely sturdier).
 Adding too many toppings could cause it to become soggy and floppy.
-So add your toppings sparingly.
+So, add your toppings sparingly.

-• Don't be afraid to bake the crust until the edges seem almost burned, especially in the last step of heating up the toppings.
+• Don't be afraid to bake the crust until the edges seem almost burned, especially in the last step of heating the toppings.
 That's exactly how you ensure a tasty, crispy crust.

 Recipe FAQs